Gurobi/gurobi-ai-modeling/source/examples/simple.rst

    milk,0.89,100,8,2.5,125
    ice cream,1.59,330,8,10,180

 .. _facility:

 Facility
 ----------------

 Simple facility location model: given a set of plants and a set of warehouses, with transportation costs between them, this example finds the least expensive set of plants to open in order to satisfy product demand.
-This example demonstrates the use of MIP starts — the example computes an initial, heuristic solution and passes that solution to the MIP solver.
-A Python version of this example can be found `here <https://docs.gurobi.com/projects/examples/en/stable/examples/python/facility.html>`__.
+A full-fledged Python version of this problem can be found `here <https://docs.gurobi.com/projects/examples/en/current/examples/python/facility.html>`__.

 .. code-block:: console

    A company currently ships its product from 5 plants to 4 warehouses.
    It is considering closing one or more plants to reduce cost.
    What plant(s) should the company close, in order to minimize transportation and fixed costs?

-   Transportation Costs (per 1000 products)
+   Transportation Costs (per 1000 products):

       Plant 1 	Plant 2 	Plant 3 	Plant 4 	Plant 5
    Warehouse 1 	$4,000 	$2,000 	$3,000 	$2,500 	$4,500
    Warehouse 2 	$2,500 	$2,600 	$3,400 	$3,000 	$4,000